 Most of the clinical trials in phase 3or 4 are conducted on a large scale at a global level.
 And hence logistics cost comes into the picture.
 More often than not, the product shipment decisions are based more on previous experiences and less on the feasibility of the site.
 It is best to take a pragmatic approach to it and analyze if it would be feasible to ship the product to clinical site directly or make sense to have a local depot there.
 Prior study may be factored in, although may have less or zero relevance to a new trial.
 Instead, a study must be conducted on demand and supply for the site and the logistics and operational costs must be evaluated before deciding.

 Interactive Response Technology (IRT)

 Automating the processes through IRT can bring down the costs significantly.
 It reduces manual oversights, the risks of stock outages and aids in supply management.
-IRT systems can be programmed to monitor depot inventories, batch expiries and keep supply managers updated about the it through alerts.
+IRT systems can be programmed types of muscle pumping to monitor depot inventories, batch expiries and keep supply managers updated about the it through alerts.
 IRTs can be custom-built to provide real-time feed on varied aspects of operations in clinical trials including stocks, supply-chain, shipment, etc. This small investment can optimize the operations greatly and aid in cost control.
 It also simplifies the entire complexity of the tedious processes.

 Cost control and increasing operational efficacies are the key to profitability of any clinical trial.
 And there are several opportunities to pursue this goal.
 A tactical approach and its successful execution would mean saving millions of dollars and improved worth of the drug in investigation.